-Harbaugh gave Gattis a title Thursday no one had on his staff last year when he said playing-calling was a collaborative effort.
+And, Harbaugh gave Gattis a title on Thursday no one had last year when he said playing-calling was a collaborative effort.

-The 34-year-old Gattis was a co-offensive coordinator last season for the Crimson Tide.
-Nick Saban has called Gattis an outstanding recruiter with a promising future.
-Gattis was Penn State’s wide receivers coach and passing-game coordinator and led the program’s offensive recruiting efforts the previous four seasons.
+The 34-year-old Gattis was co-offensive coordinator last season for the Crimson Tide.
+Nick Saban has said Gattis is an outstanding recruiter with a promising future.
+Before going to Alabama, Gattis was Penn State’s wide receivers coach and passing-game coordinator and led the program’s offensive recruiting efforts the previous four seasons.

 Gattis, who is from Durham, North Carolina, was an All-ACC safety at Wake Forest.
-He had a brief career with the Chicago Bears.
+The Jacksonville Jaguars drafted him in the fifth round in 2007 and he went on to have a brief career with the Chicago Bears.

 He began his coaching career in 2010 as an offensive graduate assistant at North Carolina.
 Gattis coached wide receivers at Western Michigan in 2011 and led the same position group the following two seasons for James Franklin at Vanderbilt.